Octree-AI-Latex-Editor/tools/README.md

 - **TikZ Generator** - Generate TikZ diagrams and graphics from text descriptions using GPT-4o-mini
 - **LaTeX Preview** - Live LaTeX editor with instant PDF preview
 - **Markdown to LaTeX** - Convert Markdown documents to clean LaTeX code using GPT-4o-mini
+- **Citation Generator** - Generate BibTeX citations from DOIs, article details, or URLs using GPT-4o-mini

 ## Setup